Eric Burkhart, Ph.D.

 My Research Program and Graduate Students

-I maintain a highly collaborative and interdisciplinary botany and ethnobotany research program focused on wild plant conservation, husbandry, and horticulture.
-For the past 20 years, I have worked on topics that assist with forest-based stewardship and agroforestry cropping of Appalachian specialty forest products or non-timber forest products (NTFPs).
+I maintain a highly collaborative and interdisciplinary botany and ethnobotany research program focused on wild plant conservation, agroforestry, and horticulture.
+For the past two decades, I have worked on topics pertaining to forest-based (in situ) stewardship and agroforestry crop development for Appalachian specialty forest products or non-timber forest products (NTFPs).
+In recent years, I have also worked in central America (Belize) and the Caribbean (US Virgin Islands) on agroforestry projects involving Prickly (Zanthoxylum spp.) and cacao (Theobroma cacao).

-My students and I continue to conduct research on questions relating to Appalachian forest plant botany, ethnobotany, ecology, phytochemistry, horticulture, agroforestry, and invasive forest plants.
-Our collective research to date has focused on the following three culturally and economically important eastern North American forest plants: American ginseng (Panax quinquefolius), goldenseal (Hydrastis canadensis), and ramps/wild leek (Allium tricoccum).
-I am also interested in non-native, introduced (“invasive") forest plants, and conduct research and teaching on topics relating to their introduction, impact, and spread in eastern North American deciduous forests.
+My students and I continue to conduct research on questions relating to Appalachian Forest plant botany, ethnobotany, ecology, phytochemistry, horticulture, agroforestry, and invasive forest plants.
+Our collective research to date has focused on the following culturally and economically important eastern North American forest plants: American ginseng (Panax quinquefolius), goldenseal (Hydrastis canadensis), ramps/wild leek (Allium tricoccum), ghost-pipe (Monotropa uniflora), and prickly-ash (Zanthoxylum americanum and Z. clava-herculis).
+I am also interested in non-native, introduced (“invasive”) forest plants, and conduct research and teaching on topics relating to their introduction, impact, and spread in eastern North American deciduous forests.

 Current Graduate Students